sadikovi/octohaven/README.md

 ## Configuration
 Configuration lives in `sbin/config.sh`.
 Options are pretty self-explanatory, comments tell what options mean.
-It is recommended to use Docker, because it just makes life easier, but if you do not want to use Docker for Redis, you will have to specify host, port, db of the running instance.
+It is recommended to use Docker, as it makes life easier, but you also have an option to specify host, port, db of the running instance.

 ## Build and test
 There is no building project really, you just run tests to verify that Python modules work.
-For front-end you will be asked to install `coffee`, `sass` to compile scripts, if you have not already.
+For front-end you will be asked to install `coffee`, `sass` to compile scripts.
 ```shell
 # to build front-end scripts - CoffeeScript and SCSS
 $ bin/compile.sh
 ```

 To run tests execute command below.
-Be aware, that tests use db `15` of Redis instance, thus if you use it for something else, change value to some other in `bin/test.sh`, as tests call `flush()` for test db.
+Be aware, that tests use db `15` of Redis instance, although it will check whether your production db and test db have the same number, it is worth changing it, if your db also uses db '15', you can do it by changing db in configuration or `bin/test.sh`.
 ```shell
 # run Python tests
 $ bin/test.sh